RESIP.NET

 E-commerce platforms often show different prices based on visitor IP.
 Rotating proxies let you view the same product's pricing from multiple "identities," capturing more comprehensive market data.

-Scenario 4: Ad Verification
+Scenario 4: Ad Verification and Brand Protection

 Limitations of Rotating Proxies: